 Sometimes it’s something close to your heart, whether a national or a local issue, that spurs you to take action for nature.
 For Alexandra Cottle it was concern for a resident of her favourite dive site of Nelson Bay just north of Newcastle: a seahorse, specifically White’s Seahorse (Hippocampus whitei).
 “I love the shore dives there, and it’s because of this place that I decided to join the Wilderness Society,” she says.
 “It used to be full of seahorses and soft corals, but every time I dived there I noticed that the corals were just slowly disappearing.
 And with that there were fewer White’s seahorses as well.

 “I started to get really anxious about it.
 My local dive company said that it was because boats were able to anchor there, which was completely destroying the habitat.
 And so the seahorses were just migrating further south.
-I really wanted to protect my local marine environment, so I did a Google search one night and found the Wilderness Society and joined Movement For Life.
+I really wanted to protect my local marine environment, so I did a Google search one night and found the Wilderness Society and joined her local community group.

 “Now together with my team we are fighting Advent Energy’s pursuit to drill for gas in the Petroleum Exploration Permit 11 ( PEP11) exploration site off the coast here.
 It would devastate sensitive marine environments, and cause havoc for animals that use echolocation to communicate like dolphins and whales.”

 Alexandra has always had a love for marine life, having grown up holidaying on the coast from her home town of Muswellbrook.
 She’s been a Scuba diver since Year 12 and is now studying a bachelor of Environmental Science and Management, majoring in marine science at The University of Newcastle.